siberianfox/g2wiki/Status-Reports.md

 	g92e | g92 enabled | 1=temporary offsets in effect

 The following are available for all axes, XYZABC.
-Only *posX* is shown for all axes for illustration.
+Only *posX* is shown for illustration.
 The rest are implied.

 	Request | Response | Description
 	---------|--------------|-------------